Novation Companies: Legal action

 On November 7, 2008, a lawsuit was filed on behalf of purchasers of NovaStar Home Equity Loan Asset-Backed Certificates who bought them following the May 25, 2006 Registration Statement.
 It alleged misstatements and omissions about the backing of the securities that materially affected their value.

+In 2016, Novation Companies filed for Chapter 11 bankruptcy for a second time.
+On August 13, 2023, Novation Companies went bankrupt for the third time, with assets listed as less than $0.05 million and liabilities listed at around $50 million to $100 million.